scala/docs.scala-lang/_overviews/toolkit/upickle-read-json-typed.md

 case class PetOwner(name: String, pets: List[String])
 ```
 After defining this `case class`, you can read a JSON containing its fields.
 But first, you need to provide an instance of `ReadWriter` that will tell the library
 how to handle this type.
-Luckily, `upickle` is able to fully automate that and all have to do is define this:
+Luckily, `upickle` is able to fully automate that and all have to do is:
 ```scala
 given ReadWriter[PetOwner] = macroRW
 ```